google-deepmind/mujoco/doc/XMLreference.rst

 defined here, the undefined keyframes have all their data set to 0, except for the qpos attribute which is set to mjModel.qpos0.
 The user can also set keyframe data in mjModel at runtime; this data will then appear in the saved MJCF model.
-Note that in `simulate.cc <https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ the simulation state can be copied into a selected keyframe and vice versa.
+Note that in :ref:`simulate.cc <saSimulate>` the simulation state can be copied into a selected keyframe and vice versa.

 .. _key: